Medical Leaves and Leaves of Absence

 The Readmission Committee will review the information provided by the student and evaluate the appropriateness of the student’s return.
 The Committee may request further information from the student’s medical or mental health providers.
 In order to provide for such requests, the student will be asked to sign and return a release form so that those individuals at the College who are involved in evaluating the student’s return can have access to the student’s outside health care providers and have the ability to openly discuss relevant aspects of the student’s condition.
 In addition, the Director of Health Services and/or the Director of Counseling Services and Wellness Programs may also choose to meet with the student as part of the evaluation.

 In the event that the student is permitted to return to Bowdoin, the student will speak with his/her dean before returning in order to discuss the terms of the student’s readmission including, if appropriate, a discussion of a continuing treatment plan for the student.
-If such a plan is established, and if the student does not follow the established plan, the College will have the right to revoke its decision to readmit the student and will have the right to require the student to resume his or her medical leave immediately.
+If such a plan is established, and if the student does not follow the established plan, the College will have the right to revoke its decision to readmit the student and will have the right to require the student to resume their medical leave immediately.

 Enrollment Status.
 While on medical leave, the student is not an enrolled student at Bowdoin College.
 The medical leave status will continue until the student is prepared to return to the College and is readmitted by the Readmission Committee.